Sanxion: Game Boy Advance

 A port was planned by Thalamus Interactive in 2001 for the Game Boy Advance, with updated graphics and new features, like two-player mode and end-of-level bosses.
 A prototype without a split screen was developed, but the game was perceived too financially risky and ultimately canceled.

 Development

 Sanxion was the first Thalamus game to use the Cyberload loader by John Twiddy, famous for containing the string "hackers screw off and die".
-Computer Gaming World noted the presence of the fastloader (although not the string present) and was very thankful for its inclusion.
+Computer Gaming World noted the presence of the fastloader (although not the string present) and was thankful for its inclusion.

 Music

 The SID music by Rob Hubbard called "Thalamusik" was played in the Commodore 64 tape loading screen, during several minutes of slow tape load.
 The piece was inspired by Zoolook by Jean Michel Jarre, a piece that Hubbard also reproduced in SID form for some public domain demos.
-It was very popular and later spawned several fan-made remixes.
+It was popular and later spawned several fan-made remixes.

 The menu plays a SID version of Sergei Prokofiev's "Dance of the Knights" piece from the ballet Romeo and Juliet.